 Commercial Recreation The use of the land for which fees are charged for admission or use of the products, goods, and services.

-Commercial Use The use of the land or buildings for the sale, lease, rental, or trade of cellular, personal communication services, specialized mobilized radio, enhanced specialized mobilized radio, paging, and similar services.
+Commercial Use The use of the land or buildings for the sale, lease, rental, or trade of enhanced specialized mobilized radio, paging, and similar services.